Build your first app using C#

 - How to set up a new project.

-- How to build apps with tab capability using C# and Visual Studio.
+- How to build apps with tab capability using C# and Microsoft Visual Studio 2022.

-Here's a list of tools you'll need to install for building and deploying a Teams app.
+Here's a list of tools you need to install for building and deploying a Teams app.

 Install Teams Toolkit